Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

 You learn to be comfortable with the unknown.
 It would help if you made the conscious decision to venture into unfamiliar territory, leaving behind beliefs and values which may be anchors for your paradigm.
 This is also a handy strategy for life.
 It’s the modern version of the Buddhist idea of non-attachment.
 It’s learning not to make anchors you can’t cut and leave behind.

 Partner with the Positive

-To feel confident and thrive in the change, you need the correct information, skills, and support.
+You need the correct information, skills, and support to feel confident and thrive in the change.
 Find other people who, despite the unknowns, are consistently positive.
 Yes, everyone gets frustrated and down sometimes.
-However, you want to seek people who can help you through the obstacles.
+However, you want to seek people to help you through the obstacles.

 Anxiety, self-doubt, and depression are often a part of our natural response to change.
 Your support system is vital in dealing with this aspect.
 Don’t go it alone.
 Remember, 95% of our responses result from our previously held assumptions and views, so be mindful of this tendency.
-Hopefully, you have the information you have will help you deal with the change.
-Understanding change is both intellectual and emotional and having positive emotional support goes a long way to making things manageable.
+Hopefully, you have the information to help you deal with the change.
+Understanding change is both intellectual and emotional, and having positive emotional support goes a long way to making things manageable.